edgarfinn/React-Intermediate-Reference/README.md

 ```$ npm install redux-form --save```

+### Setup:

+Before implementation, you should first make sure the redux-form reducer function is mapped in your root reducer:

 The default name of this function is ```reducer```, so it helps to import it and assign it to a less generic reference such as ```formReducer```, to avoid erroneous references.

 src/reducers/index.js